-- 1.1 This Strategic Environmental Assessment Screening Statement has been prepared on behalf of Stoke Golding Parish Council by Planit-X Town and Country Planning Services in relation to the Stoke Golding Neighbourhood Plan (Draft Pre-Submission, December 2019). - 1.2 The purpose of the Screening Statement is to set out a screening opinion in relation to whether a Strategic Environmental Assessment (SEA) process is required to accompany the development of the Stoke Golding Neighbourhood Plan.
-The Screening Statement is to be provided to the statutory consultation bodies for SEA (Historic England, the Environment Agency and Natural England) for their opinion. - 1.3 SEA is a systematic process undertaken to evaluate the likely significant environmental effects of plans.
-The requirement for SEA in England was introduced in 2004 through the Environmental Assessment of Plans and Programmes Regulation 2004 ('The SEA Regulations'), which transposed the European SEA Directive (2001/42/EC). - 1.4 One of the 'Basic Conditions' that a neighbourhood plan is tested against is whether the making of the neighbourhood plan is compatible with European Union obligations, including obligations under the SEA Directive.
+- 1.1 This Strategic Environmental Assessment Screening Statement has been prepared on behalf of Stoke Golding Parish Council by Planit-X Town and Country Planning Services in relation to the Stoke Golding Neighbourhood Plan Review (Draft Pre-Submission, February 2023). - 1.2 Following a positive referendum result (on 3 March 2022), on 7 March 2022 Hinckley and Bosworth Borough Council 'made' the Stoke Golding Neighbourhood Plan part of the Borough's Development Plan in accordance with Regulation 19 of The Neighbourhood Planning (General) Regulations 2012.
+To make sure the Neighbourhood Plan remains current, the Parish Council has decided to review and update it. - 1.3 The Parish Council has concluded that some material changes are required to the first Neighbourhood Plan but the broad nature of it should not change.
+These modifications are incorporated into a Draft version of the revised Neighbourhood Plan. - 1.4 The purpose of the Screening Statement is to set out a screening opinion in relation to whether a Strategic Environmental Assessment (SEA) process is required to accompany the development of the Stoke Golding Neighbourhood Plan Review.
+The Screening Statement has been prepared following consultation on a draft version with the statutory consultation bodies for SEA (Historic England, the Environment Agency and Natural England) for their opinion. - 1.5 SEA is a systematic process undertaken to evaluate the likely significant environmental effects of plans.
+The requirement for SEA in England was introduced in 2004 through the Environmental Assessment of Plans and Programmes Regulation 2004 ('The SEA Regulations'), which transposed the European SEA Directive (2001/42/EC). - One of the 'Basic Conditions' that a neighbourhood plan is tested against is whether the making of the neighbourhood plan is compatible with European Union obligations, including obligations under the SEA Directive.
 Neighbourhood plans only require SEA where they are likely to lead to significant environmental effects.
 To decide whether a proposed Neighbourhood plan is likely to have significant environmental effects, it should be screened against the criteria set out in Annex 2 of the SEA Directive.
 Where it is determined that the Neighbourhood plan is unlikely to have significant environmental effects (and, accordingly, does not require SEA), a statement of reasons for this determination should be prepared and published for consultation with the statutory consultation bodies (Natural England, the Environment Agency and Historic England).
-Where a Neighbourhood plan is likely to have a significant effect on the environment an SEA process must be carried out. - 1.5 This Screening Statement therefore provides a screening opinion as to whether the Stoke Golding Neighbourhood Plan is likely to lead to significant environment effects, and as such requires a SEA process.